-The Arctic Front Cardiac CryoAblation Catheter system, by Medtronic, is indicated to treat drug refractory recurrent symptomatic paroxysmal atrial fibrillation (PAF).
+The Arctic Front Cardiac CryoAblation Catheter system, by Medtronic, is the first and only cryoballoon in the United States indicated to treat drug refractory recurrent symptomatic paroxysmal atrial fibrillation (PAF).

 Unlike traditional ablation treatments that use radiofrequency, or heat, to destroy faulty electrical circuits in the heart, the balloon-based technology ablates cardiac tissue through the use of a coolant, which is delivered through a catheter.
 This freezing technology allows the catheter to adhere to the tissue during ablation, allowing for greater stability.